weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 herself: "If I do send it I'll write him a sweet, sweet letter soon."

 After breakfast she posted it.
 It fell with a heaviness into the box that made her uneasy.
-"I'll write him again to-<span id="calibre_link-223" page-number="166" page-name="Page:There Is Confusion.djvu/172" page-index="172" page-quality="3" title="Page:There_Is_Confusion.djvu/172"></span>night," she thought.
+"I'll write him again to-night," she thought.
 "Poor Peter!
 He'll be disappointed, I suppose."

 But the night brought her several offers to sing in Southern schools